saptarshibasu/cassandra-study/README.md

 * As there can be many SSTables per table and each may contain a portion of the data, Cassandra follows the following approach
   * Cassandra checks the bloom filter to find out the SSTables that do NOT contain the requested partition
   * Cassandra checks the key cache to get the offset of the partition key in the SSTable.
 Key cache is implemented as a map structure in which the keys are a combination of the SSTable file descriptor and partition key and the values are offset locations into SSTable files
+  * If the partition key is found in the partition cache, Cassandra directly goes the compression offset map to locate the data on disk
   * If the offset is not obtained from the key cache, Cassandra uses a two-level index stored on disk in order to locate the offset:
     * The first level index is the partition summary, which is used to obtain an offset for searching for the partition key within the second level index, the partition index
-    * The partition index is where the offset into the SSTable for the partition key is stored
+    * The partition index is where the offset for the partition key is stored
+  * If the partition key offset is obtained, Cassandra retrieves the actual offset in the SSTable from the compression offset map
-  * If the offset is obtained, Cassandra reads the data from the SSTable at the specified offset
+  * Finally Cassandra reads the data from the SSTable at the specified offset
   * Once data has been obtained from all of the SSTables, Cassandra merges the SSTable data and memtable data by selecting the value with the latest timestamp for each requested column.
 Any tombstones are ignored
   * Finally the merged data can be added to the row cache (if enabled) and returned to the client or coordinator node